 - (i) The plan is developed through collaboration with the Professional Development Plan Team.
 All mandated stakeholder groups are represented on the district team and will be accountable to serve as liaisons between their representative constituency groups and the Professional Development Plan Team.
-Elementary, middle, and high school are represented on the PDP Team by teachers appointed by their collective bargaining organization.
-Teachers serving on the PDP Team include elementary faculty: Cheryl Beck, Stephanie Dawson, Sean Fitzgerald, Rebecca James, Donna Miles, Kelly Moxley, Allison Peer and Tracy Warner.
-Secondary faculty includes: Rachel Baker, Mary Alice Brennan, Lilly DeCaire, Gina Iorio and Katherine Mills.
-Teaching Assistants serving on the PDP Team are Kathleen Audlin and Jill Jacquin.
-Other PDP Team members include: Larry Schmiegel (Elementary Principal), Donna Simmons (Elementary Principal), Carrie Plasse (Director of Curriculum, Instruction and Accountability) and Jennifer Stanton (Director of Special Education). - (ii) The Professional Development Plan Team meets four times a year throughout the school year and convenes before October 1.
+Elementary, middle, and high school are represented on the PDP.
+Teachers serving on the PDP Team include faculty: Teachers serving on the PDP Team include: Elementary Teacher(s), District Reading Coaches and District Technology Coach.
+Other PDP Team members include: Executive Director of Elementary Education and Accountability, Executive Director of Secondary Education and Personnel, Director of Special Education, Director of Student Services and CSEA members. - (ii) The Professional Development Planning Team meets three times a year throughout the school year and convenes before October 1.
+In the spring prior to the expiration of the 3 year plan, a planning meeting will take place with additional stakeholders to review the plan for the following year.